heritage-happenings/heritage-happenings.github.io/README.md

-# Heritics on the Marina
+# Heretics on the Marina

 An unofficial web presence for residents and friends of seniors in San Francisco - which may or may not include the peeps of the [Heritage on the Marina]( https://heritageonthemarina.org/ ) - a quite dazzling senior community in San Francisco, California.